SIOTO JAZZ

 Your lyrics focus on small towns and their decline.
 Why do you think small towns are important for society and for the individual?

 Martin: Specifically for Macedonia, I think the obvious problem is that centralization is in Skopje.
 It’s not just that it negatively affects small towns, but it also impacts Skopje—because it’s overcrowded and has too much congestion.
 Generally, I think that’s not good—it’s not good for the country.
 But it’s very hard to motivate people to stay in small towns if they don’t have conditions like proper education and authentic culture.
 But you can’t just blame the country—it’s also described in the album that it depends on each individual.
-So, you need to be brave enough, have enough mental resilience, and stay in a small town to do something good for it—something positive... because if you don’t stay, no one else will.
+So, you need to be brave enough, have enough mental resilience, and remain in a small town to do something good for it—something positive... because if you don’t stay, no one else will.
 Everything you do for that place will come back to you with a lot of love.
 I have nothing against those who move abroad or, say, to Skopje; I just think it’s very important to leave something good for the environment that raised them and shaped them into who they are.

 Gorazd: Definitely, music has the power to influence decentralization.
 For example, Ponder managed to bring in many bands from 11 different countries, and we witnessed a lot of attendance from all cities in Macedonia, and even beyond.